Wolverine971/9takes/src/blog/enneagram/enneagram-stress-number.md

 ---
-title: "9 Kinds of Stress- The Enneagram 'Stress Number' Explained"
+title: '9 Kinds of Stress- The Enneagram "Stress Number" Explained'
 description: 'Describing how people are when stressed so that you recognize the warning signs and can combat unhealthy patterns'
 author: 'DJ Wayne'
 date: '2023-03-26'